mr-minty/CIT_480_IMS_Project/README.md

 # Web Based Inventory Management System (IMS)

 ### Project Description
-We are buiding a responsive, dynamic web-based application to be used as an inventory management system by single location food/produce retailers.
+We are buiding a responsive, dynamic, web-based application to be used as an inventory management system by single location food/produce retailers.
 Project duration is 32 weeks.

 # Project Information